GSP

 }

-A class that uses MooX::StrictConstructor but extends another class that does not will not be handled properly.
+A class that uses MooX::StrictConstructor but extends a non-Moo class will not be handled properly.
 This code hooks into the constructor as it is being strung up (literally) and that happens in the parent class, not the one using strict.

 A class that inherits from a Moose based class will discover that the Moose class's attributes are disallowed.
 Given sufficient Moose meta knowledge it might be possible to work around this.
 I'd appreciate pull requests and or an outline of a solution.

 MooX::StrictConstructor creates a "new" method that namespace::clean will over-zealously clean.
-Workarounds include using MooX::StrictConstructor after namespace::autoclean or telling namespace::clean to ignore "new" with something like:
+Workarounds include using namespace::autoclean, using MooX::StrictConstructor after namespace::clean or telling namespace::clean to ignore "new" with something like:

 George Hartzell <hartzell@cpan.org>